abhinay0609/Final_Year_IT_Project/README.md

 GHG emissions are a major driver of global warming, and predictive analytics can help industries plan better sustainability decisions.
 But every ML model consumes electricity during computation, indirectly contributing to CO₂ emissions — a major research gap identified in sustainable AI.

-🔹 Most projects focus only on prediction accuracy
+- 🔹 Most projects focus only on prediction accuracy
-🔹 Very few analyse how much carbon the ML model itself emits
+- 🔹 Very few analyse how much carbon the ML model itself emits

 **🌍 Project Objective**

-Primary Goal	Secondary Goal
+**Primary Goal**
+- Predict greenhouse gas emissions using ML

+**Secondary Goal**
-Predict greenhouse gas emissions using ML	Evaluate which ML model is most energy-efficient and eco-friendly
+- Evaluate which ML model is most energy-efficient and eco-friendly

 **🛠️ Proposed Solution**

-We trained multiple machine learning models on a GHG dataset and then:
+ - We trained multiple machine learning models on a GHG dataset and then:
-Evaluated R² Score & RMSE (Prediction performance) Measured energy consumption & CO₂ emissions using CodeCarbon Compared all models to identify the most sustainable model for deployment
+ - Evaluated R² Score & RMSE (Prediction performance)
+ - Measured energy consumption & CO₂ emissions using CodeCarbon
+ - Compared all models to identify the most sustainable model for deployment

 **📌 Sustainability Trade-off Studied:**